 IPAR Price Forecast Based on DCF Valuation

-The business' balance sheet suggests that 3% of the company's capital is sourced from debt; this is greater than merely 11.41% of the free cash flow producing stocks we're observing.
+The business' balance sheet suggests that 3% of the company's capital is sourced from debt; this is greater than only 9.71% of the free cash flow producing stocks we're observing.

 IPAR's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than 53.35% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 SYY, UVV, CL, PG, and CLX can be thought of as valuation peers to IPAR, in the sense that they are in the Consumer Defensive sector and have a similar price forecast based on DCF valuation.

 Inter Parfums, Inc. (NASDAQ GS: IPAR) today reported results for the first quarter ended March 31, 2020.
 The average dollar/euro ratio for the current first quarter was 1.10 compared to 1.14 in the first quarter of 2019.